What’s Next for the Credit Cycle?

 A Closer Look

-Credit cycle analysis involves measuring the changing factors that influence the cycle’s movement and tracking the complex interactions between credit and asset prices.
+Credit cycle analysis involves measuring the changing factors that influence a cycle’s movement and tracking the complex interactions between credit and asset prices.
 We use our credit cycle framework to interpret data and shape our views on where a country, sector or issuer may be in the cycle.
+However, we do not interpret indicators at face value and make a conclusion.
+Our determinations incorporate art and nuance.[1]
 We keep in mind the variability of indicators since they can shift in large and small ways and undermine or bolster market sentiment and valuations.

 Interpreting the Cycle

 Table Source: Loomis Sayles.
-Views as of 4 December 2024.
+Views as of 17 April 2025.
 Highlighted cells represent attributes we’re currently observing.
-Lighter blue represents attributes typical of expansion/late cycle and navy blue represents attributes typical of downturn.
+Green represents our current view.
+Bright blue represents the previous view (if different from the current view).
+Arrows indicate the direction of change in view where applicable.
 The table presented is shown for illustrative purposes only.
 Some or all of the information on this chart may be dated, and therefore, should not be the basis to purchase or sell any securities.

-Because macroeconomic factors don’t always behave as expected, we prepare alternative scenarios that include indicators to watch:
+Because macroeconomic factors don’t always behave as expected, we prepare scenarios for the path of the US credit cycle over the next six months.
+Here, we outline three potential scenarios and indicators to watch:

-Our view: Overall consumer spending in the US still remains healthy and should be additive to economic growth.
+Our view: Overall consumer spending in the US is slowing from very elevated levels.
+The consumer is still a positive driver of economic growth.

 The details: Higher-income households continue to spend at favorable rates.
 Lower-income households, a much smaller segment of total spending, are showing weakness.